scicluna/employee-tracker/README.md

 View employees by department. - DONE

-Update employee managers.
+Update employee managers. - DONE

-Delete departments, roles, and employees.
+Delete departments, roles, and employees. - DONE

-View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.
+View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. - DONE